sagara-gunathunga/msf4j-in-the-spring-way/jpa-samples/hibernate-book-catalog-secure/README.md

 We will use the cURL command line tool for testing.
 You can use your preferred HTTP or REST client too.

-Adding two new book to the catalog
+1.)Adding two new book to the catalog

 ```
 curl -v -k -u user:user -H "Content-Type: application/json" -X POST -d '{"name":"Java","author":"SUN"}' https://localhost:8443/catalog